23 Expensive Items That Aren’t Worth the Price Tag

 Designer Baby Gear

-Sticking to well-made essentials instead of chasing luxury branding keeps both the nursery and the budget in check.
+Stick to well-made essentials and you’ll keep your nursery and your budget in check.

 Collectible Memorabilia